Finding Joy In Running

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Running is one of the easiest exercises to get into from an equipment perspective, but it’s one of the most demanding as well.
-Also, finding enjoyment in running isn’t always easy for everyone.
+Running is one of the easiest exercises to get into from an equipment perspective, but it is one of the most demanding as well.
+Also, finding enjoyment in running is not always easy for everyone.

-I never considered running long distances something that I’d do for physical activity when I was younger.
-In high school, I played football which obviously involved sprinting, and shorter bursts of running, but running consistently for more than a couple of minutes just wasn’t fun.
+I never considered running long distances something that I would do for physical activity when I was younger.
+In high school, I played football which obviously involved sprinting, and shorter bursts of running, but running consistently for more than a couple of minutes just was not fun.

 Of course, after leaving high school, and ultimately getting married and having kids, I no longer was as active as I was in my younger years.
 Football, basketball, ultimate frisbee, and other activities that occurred on a regular basis no longer occurred or presented themselves on a regular basis as options.